nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ```
 and checking the gateway property.

 - The external database has been tested both for external PostgreSQL database running in our local machine, in a remote server or inside another Docker container.
-It also could be integrated with AWS RDS, it has been tested for PostgreSQL engine and Aurora PostgreSQL engine, both with version 10 of the PostgreSQL database.
+It also could be integrated with AWS RDS, it has been tested for PostgreSQL engine and Aurora PostgreSQL engine (PostgreSQL version 10).

 ### 2.7.1 Reconfigure external database address after initialization